MNRSkills/Dictionary-web-app-FM/README.md

 - I will check Tailwind docs on this and look for other ways to solve this.
 - When using sr-only the input element is hidden but is still visible to screen readers just that my toggle know is blocking the checkbox.
 - The checkbox will toggle to dark theme (pretty cool)

+## Jan 10, 2025 7 am

+- found the issue with my toggle switch.
+The label that is a parent to the input tag needs to be paired with the htmlFor attribute.
+In my case the label has an prop of htmlFor with a value of "checkbox" and the input element has an id equal to "checkbox".
+Now I can use the sr-only to hide the checkbox and toggle dark mode.